prakhar1989/csds-material/README.md

 ## Write up Instructions

-In addition to competing in the challenge, please write a detailed explanation of what you have done in the IPython notebook itself.
+In addition to competing in the challenge, please write a detailed explanation of what you have done in the IPython notebook itself (use the [markdown cell](http://jupyter-notebook.readthedocs.org/en/latest/examples/Notebook/rstversions/Working%20With%20Markdown%20Cells.html))

 The write up should contain: